Confy-Eagle/Hangman-repo/README.md

 # Hangman game

-This is description of hangman animal game
+This is description of hangman animal game.